 Congrats, you successfully made it down the aisle!
 You survived the wedding planning madness, the family reunions and the stressful (and hopefully lovely) wedding day shenanigans.
 Unfortunately (or fortunately, depending on how you felt about all the planning) you’ve still got one wedding related task left…and it’s a doozy: writing your wedding thank you cards.

-Before you find yourself falling into a frenzy of panic over having to write hundreds of thank you notes, take a moment to catch your breath… And remember that there are people (and tools) out there to help you achieve even the most daunting of tasks — such as writing your wedding thank you notes!
-Speaking of which, we’ve got a simple step by step process you can follow along with tips and message examples that’ll definitely come in handy!
+Before you find yourself falling into a frenzy of panic over having to write hundreds of thank you notes, we’ve got a simple step by step process for how to write your wedding thank you cards with tips and message examples that’ll come in handy!

 Let’s start this post off with one of the most important tips you’ll want to keep in your back pocket as you make your way gratituding it up all over the place… Remember, your wedding day would not have been nearly as special without the help of your loved ones.
 Your friends and family deserve a proper thank you–all 250 of them.
 They didn’t complain when you asked them to be present for cake tastings and flower showings.
 They didn’t moan and groan (we hope) during the wedding set up.
 Now it’s your turn to tell them just how much you appreciated their positive influence and energy during the whole process.